-For amounts paid on or after December 22, 2017, all payments to, or at the direction of, a government or governmental entity in relation to the violation of any law or the investigation or inquiry by such government or entity into the potential violation of any law are nondeductible, unless such payments clearly reflect amounts paid for restitution or to come into compliance with the law and are identified as such in the underlying agreement.
+For amounts paid or incurred on or after December 22, 2017, all payments to, or at the direction of, a government or governmental entity in relation to the violation of any law or the investigation or inquiry by such government or entity into the potential violation of any law are nondeductible, unless such payments constitute restitution or are paid to come into compliance with the law and are identified as such in the underlying court order or settlement agreement.

 An amount paid, directly or indirectly, to any person that is a bribe, kickback, or other illegal payment is not deductible.

-For tax years beginning after 2021, the Act repeals expensing of Section 174 R&E expenditures, including software development costs, and requires such expenditures to be capitalized and amortized over a five-year period (foreign R&E expenses over 15 years), beginning with the midpoint of the tax year in which the specified R&E expenditures were paid or incurred.
-R&E expenditures that are attributable to research that is conducted outside the United States would be capitalized and amortized over a period of 15 years.
+For tax years beginning after 2021, the Act repealed expensing of Section 174 R&E expenditures, including software development costs, and requires such US based expenditures to be capitalized and amortized over a five-year period, beginning with the midpoint of the tax year in which the specified R&E expenditures were paid or incurred.
+R&E expenditures that are attributable to research that is conducted outside the United States will have to be capitalized and amortized over a period of 15 years.